jfrancos/search-children/README.md

 const Deep = () =>
   <p>
-    It can even find text rendered by a component (as opposed to just children), using the accompanying &lt;Pierce&gt; Element
+    It can even find text rendered by a component (as opposed to just children), using the accompanying Pierce element
   </p>

 const SearchExample = () =>